hmc-sysadmin/labs/scripting.md

 ## Defining Variables

-Start off by completing the function `define` that defines the necessary variables.
-We have defined three of them for you: `word`, `length`, and `wip`.
-The `word` is selected randomly from the provided dictionary using the command `shuf`, which shuffles the dictionary and returns the first line (a single word).
-(NOTE: You need to add the pathway to the file `dict`!)The length of the word needs to be defined so that it can be referenced in `wip` (the word in progress).
-The word in progress begins as simply underscores representing each letter of the word, and this will become the "board" for the game.

-The variables you need to add are `lives` and `gl`. `lives` will be the number of lives the player gets before they lose the game.
-In our example we gave 8 lives to the player. `gl` is an empty array that will eventually contain the letters that the player has guessed.
-An array, which is similar to a list, is represented by parentheses: `()`.
-A note about setting variables is that bash cares about whitespace.
-There shouldn't be any space between the variable and its value, like this:
-`variable=value`.
+We'll start implementing hangman by defining some variables.
+Look at the function `define` in the `hangman_lab` file.
+This function defines some variables for the program; you'll define some more.
+Here are the variables already defined:

+\/`word`
+  : selected randomly from the provided dictionary using the command `shuf`,
+    which shuffles the dictionary and returns the first line (a single word).

+\/`length`
+  : the length of a word

+\/`wip`
+  : stands for "word in progress".
+It is the game board.
+It begins as a sequence
+    of underscores, each of which represents one letter of the word.
+The board gets filled in over the course of the game.

+The variables you need to define are:

+\/`lives`
+  : the number of lives the player gets before they lose the game.
+In our
+    version, we gave eight lives to the player.

+\/`gl`
+  : stands for "guessed letters".
+It's an empty array that will
+    eventually contain the letters that the player has guessed.

+A few reminders about values and variables in bash:

+  - An array, which is similar to a list, is represented by parentheses: `()`.
+  - Whitespace is significant in bash.
+There shouldn't be any space between the variable and its value, like this: `variable=value`.
-Remember that to refer to variables in bash, the syntax is `$variable`.
+  - To refer to refer to variables in bash, the syntax is `$variable`.
 If you want to include a character directly after the variable (for example a period at the end of a sentence), include curly brackets around the variable: `${variable}`.
-To reference arrays, in addition to the \$ and curly brackets, you need to tell the shell to look at all elements of the array: `${array[@]}`.
-If you are setting the results of a command to a variable, like in `word`, `length`, and `wip`, the command needs to be enclosed in parentheses and then preceded by a \$, like this: `variable=$(command)`.
+  - To assign the results of a command to a variable (see, e.g., `word`, `length`, and `wip`), the command needs to be enclosed in parentheses and then preceded by a \$, like this: `variable=$(command)`.
+  - To reference arrays, in addition to the \$ and curly brackets, you need to tell bash to look at all elements of the array: `${array[@]}`.

 ## Get user input for letter

 The function you will write next is called `get_letter`.
-(Instead of writing the functions in the order they will be called, which is the order they appear in the file, we encourage you to write them in the order they appear in this handout.)
+(Instead of writing the functions in the order they will be called, which is the order they appear in the file, we encourage you to write them in the order they appear in this lab description.)
 The main job of this function is to ask the user to input a letter.
 There are three parts to the function: first you print a string to tell the user what to enter, next comes the command to read the user's input, and finally the function calls `valid_letter` to determine if the input was valid.

 Remember the print command in bash is `echo`.
-The command to ask for user input is `read` and the syntax is `read <variable>`.
+The command to ask for user input is `read`, and the syntax is `read <variable>`.
 In this case, we will call the variable `letter`.
 After adding code to a function, it's okay to remove the `return` statements.